netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 ## Customize Terraform backend

 The `terraform-aac` repository we are using is pre-configured to use Terraform Cloud to store the statefile.
-As we will be using a local statefile in this lab, must the `main.tf` file edited and have the following section removed.
+As we will be using a local statefile in this lab, the `main.tf` file must be edited and have the following section removed.

 ```hcl
   cloud {